← Back to Case Studies

 While a 0.05% absolute increase looks small on paper, it represents a 26% relative lift in efficiency.
 That is 26% more revenue for every dollar of traffic we drive.

-Why this matters for your Ads: A better conversion rate doesn't just help organic sales; it directly lifts your ROAS.
-When your listing converts better, your Ad Spend works harder.
+A better conversion rate doesn't just help organic sales; it directly lifts your ROAS.
+When your listing converts better, your ad spend works harder.
 Every click becomes more valuable.
 This is why listing optimization is an active lever for profitability.

 How to Create High-Converting Titles

-This 6-step framework helps to develop optimized titles, then test them with real data through A/B testing.
-Amazon provides a Free built-in tool - Manage Experiments (available in Seller Central under Brands > Manage Experiments).
+This 6-step framework helps develop optimized titles, then test them with real data through A/B testing.
+Amazon provides a free built-in tool—Manage Experiments (available in Seller Central under Brands > Manage Experiments).

 Step 1: Data-Backed Keyword Selection